Azure Security Best Practices: Safeguarding Your Cloud Infrastructure and Data

 Control the cloud perimeter with network security

 Secure Azure Environment also includes tracking the internet-facing cloud endpoints and minimizing the contact between the company’s resources and the wider web.
+Network segmentation and firewall controls help secure Azure environments from external threats.

 Security information and event management solutions are used to track network traffic and identify potential threats.